 Introduction: PC Assembly Manual

-Welcome to my PC Assembly Manual.
+Welcome to our PC Assembly Manual.
 You are probably here because you want to know how to assemble a computer.
-Well don't worry, I got you covered!
+Well don't worry, We got you covered!
 In this manual you will not only learn how to assemble a manual, you will learn:

 - Good price ranges for each component